20 April 2012: High level meeting on AIDS concludes: “Innovations key to halting mother-to-child transmission of HIV”

-WASHINGTON DC, April 20, 2012 (UNICEF) – HIV experts, business leaders, aid agencies, and ambassadors of 22 priority countries – including Zambia -- have agreed that the surest way to halt the spread of the deadly virus from mother to child was through strategic innovations.
+WASHINGTON DC, 20 April 2012 – HIV experts, business leaders, aid agencies, and ambassadors of 22 priority countries – including Zambia – have agreed that the surest way to halt the spread of the deadly virus from mother to child was through strategic innovations.

 Globally, new infections fell from 550,000 in 2001 to 390,000 in 2010.
 Nearly half of pregnant women living with HIV across the world now receive antiretroviral (ARV) medicines to prevent the transmission of the virus to their unborn children.